bsc-pm/nanos6/README.md

 1. `--with-nanos6-mercurium=prefix` to specify the prefix of the Mercurium installation
 1. `--with-boost=prefix` to specify the prefix of the Boost installation
 1. `--with-libunwind=prefix` to specify the prefix of the libunwind installation
-1. `--with-papi=prefix` to specify the prefix of the PAPI installation
 1. `--with-libnuma=prefix` to specify the prefix of the numactl installation
 1. `--with-extrae=prefix` to specify the prefix of the extrae installation
 1. `--with-pqos=prefix` to specify the prefix of the PQoS installation